Dynamically Types Boxes#

 A box value that contains no value.
 The resulting

-is trivial.
-Destroying a box constructed fromamongoc_nil
+amongoc_boxis trivial.
+Destroying a box constructed fromamongoc_nilis a no-op.- C++ API:

 Note